It was September 2019 and Jason Robins, CEO of DraftKings, was weighing his options:

 If you get a red hot deal like the Draft Kings (DKNG) announcement, set a 10% trailing stop and ride it as far as it goes.

-If you want to be more aggressive, sell the shares when a deal is announced and keep the warrants to make a longer-term, highly leveraged bet of the company’s future.
+If you want to be more aggressive, sell the shares after a well-received deal is announced and keep the warrants to make a longer-term, highly leveraged bet of the company’s future.

 Some investors suggest keeping the warrants of a poorly received SPAC deal announcement as they can potentially rebound, but I personally think that’s a bad idea.
-The collective wisdom of the market usually gets these things right.
+Again, the collective wisdom of the market (upon the SPAC announcing their acquisition target) usually gets these things right.

-Your profits on well-received deals can be 10, 20, 30% or more on an initial favorable reaction.
+Your profits on well-received deals can be 10, 20, 30% or more after an initial favorable reaction.
 Depending on the terms of the warrant, they will juice the returns even more.